Brothers in Law (film)

 Brothers in Law is a 1957 British comedy film directed by Roy Boulting and starring Richard Attenborough, Ian Carmichael, Terry-Thomas and Jill Adams.
-The film is one of the Boulting brothers successful series of institutional satires that begun with Private's Progress in 1956.
-It is an adaptation of the 1955 novel Brothers in Law by Henry Cecil, a comedy set in the legal profession.
+It was written by Boulting, Jeffrey Dell and Frank Harvey Jr., adapted from the 1955 novel Brothers in Law by Henry Cecil, a comedy set in the legal profession.
+The film is one of the Boulting brothers' successful series of institutional satires that begun with Private's Progress in 1956.

 Plot summary

 Roger Thursby has just completed his barrister's examinations and has been called to the bar.
 He commences his pupillage in the London chambers of Kendall Grimes, but finds he learns more from Henry, his fellow pupil, and Alec, the chambers clerk.
 Although only supposed to 'shadow' Grimes, he finds himself on his feet before unsympathetic judges almost immediately.